Available with Standard or Advanced license.

 - Specify the spatial representations of each feature class (point, line, or polygon).

-Some feature classes commonly managed in a shared topology
+The following table contains some feature classes commonly managed in a shared topology:

 Data theme Feature classes Subsample of topology rules